egmontmika/amharix.com/content/start/is-this-you.md

 weight = 20
 +++

-- You are already familiar with the Amharic script, but you still  want to be able to read, write and speak Amharic.
+- You are familiar with the Amharic script, but you do not read, write and speak Amharic fluently.
 - You want to learn more Amharic words and phrases and  be able to recall them spontaneously in a conversation.
-- You want to understand the grammatical structure and be  able to alter words and phrases in a grammatically correct way.
+- You want to be able to alter words and phrases in a grammatically correct way.
+- You want to speak fluently with good Amharic pronounciation.
-- Your goal is to master Amharic in every day conversation  and to commmunicate fluently.
+- Your goal is to master Amharic in writing, reading and every day conversation.

-Is this what you want? -
+Is this what you want?

 #### Then AmhariX is for you.